Gymnocalycium baldianum (Speg.) Speg.

-Echinocactus baldianus (basionym), Echinocactus sanguiniflorus, Gymnocalycium venturianum, Gymnocalycium platense var. baldianum, Gymnocalycium sanguiniflorum
+Echinocactus baldianus, Echinocactus sanguiniflorus, Gymnocalycium venturianum, Gymnocalycium platense var. baldianum, Gymnocalycium sanguiniflorum

-Gymnocalycium baldianum is a small cactus with solitary, usually unbranched, spherical or a little flat stem, up to 5 inches (12.5 cm) in diameter, with 9 to 10 broad ribs and 5 to 7 bristle-like radial spines.
-Flowers are funnel-shaped, purple-red, sometimes pinkish-purple, but also white, pink or orange, up to 1.6 inches (4 cm) in diameter and appear in early summer.
+Gymnocalycium baldianum is a small cactus with usually solitary, spherical or a little flat stem with 9 to 10 broad ribs and 5 to 7 bristle-like radial spines.
+It grows up to 5 inches (12.5 cm) in diameter.
+Flowers are purple-red, sometimes pinkish-purple, and white, pink or orange.
+They are funnel-shaped, up to 1.6 inches (4 cm) in diameter, and appear in early summer.

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).